HarnamSaggu/SecureNotes/README.md

 I hate front-end and so took a break after completing it.
 I will add features to this project but under a diffrent repository.

-I would have built a .jar but after hours of trying every conciable pom.xml and my deadline was nearing so :p
+I would have built a .jar but after hours of trying every conciable pom.xml nothing worked :( And my deadline was nearing so :p